-Should you be interested in the details, I am offering a PhD course on this topic at the University of Sydney next week.
+Should you be interested in the details, I am offering a PhD course on this topic at the University of Sydney on Wednesday and Thursday.
 Welcome!

-users.isy.liu.se/rt/schon/course_CIDSusyd.html
+users.isy.liu.se/rt/schon/course\CIDSusyd.html

 • Maximum Likelihood approach (EM-PS)